xcomfan/xcomfan.github.io/gitref/definitions.md

 TODO Need to get a good definition here.

+# staged

+A staged file is a version of a file you marked to go into your next commit.
+You mark the file to go into your next commit with the `git add` command.

 # staging area

 A file generally in your Git directory that stores what changes will go into your next commit.
 Its technical name in Git is "index"